The Honourable Kim Beazley AC, Governor of Western Australia.

 Planning has previously identified key areas of endeavour for the Council, namely participation, leadership, recognition and promotion.
 The Council is building on its contact with clubs and organisations which are involved in Senior’s interests and through this contact represents the interests of all seniors.

-The Council is currently building a voluntary program delivery network, through the SRC Branch structure, in the country regions, with Avon, Bunbury, Esperance, Greater Geraldton, Great Southern, Mid West, Northhampton, Peel, Perth, Rockingham, and South West Capes branches already in place.
+The Council is currently building a voluntary program delivery network, through the SRC Branch structure, in the country regions, with Avon, Bunbury, Esperance, Greater Geraldton, Great Southern, Mid West, Northampton, Peel, Perth, Rockingham, and South West Capes branches already in place.
 It is intended to extend this program into the other regions of the State, all the time maintaining the links with the DLGSCI regional managers as members of the branch committees.

 Contribution to Western Australia

-Seniors Recreation Council is recognised as the peak body for organisations supporting seniors’ involvement in sport and recreation.
+Seniors Recreation Council is regarded as the peak body for organisations supporting seniors’ involvement in sport and recreation.
 The Council is constantly reviewing its strategies to increase the participation of seniors in sport, recreation and associated physical and mental activity.

 Within the Council’s resource limitations it has directed initiatives towards the areas of participation encouragement, policy development, community leadership promotion and the over fifties potential for community contribution.